George Harrison: "He was on a spiritual journey" - UNCUT

-The new issue of Uncut – in shops now and available to order online by clicking here, with free P&P for the UK – celebrates the remarkable solo years of George Harrison with an extensive 11-page feature.
+The new issue of Uncut – available to order online by clicking here, with free home delivery for the UK – celebrates the remarkable solo years of George Harrison with an extensive 11-page feature.
 In all-new interviews with his closest collaborators, Graeme Thomson digs deep into Harrison’s working practices to cast new light on “the Quiet One” – from pioneering solo debut, Wonderwall Music, to the posthumous release, Brainwashed.

 In this extract, collaborators recall the making of 1968’s Wonderwall Music – Harrison’s soundtrack to Joe Massot’s film about a mad professor and a Biba girl called Penny Lane, released three weeks before the ‘White Album’.
 With cameos from Eric Clapton and Peter Tork, it’s the first Fab solo record, the first album on Apple and a world music crossover before its time.